Prof. M. Dingemanse (Mark)

 Why are languages the way they are?
-Why do our utterances combine multiple modes of representation?
 What makes complex cooperative communication possible?
+How does language relate to technology?
 My research formulates new answers to these questions.

 I study how language is shaped by and for social interaction.
-My work is comparative, cross-cultural, and collaborative: I do fieldwork and experiments in societies I know well, and work together with interdisciplinary teams in Nijmegen and around the world.
+My work is comparative, cross-cultural, and collaborative: I do fieldwork and observational research and work together with interdisciplinary teams in Nijmegen and around the world.

 Research theme Research group